-Students require a current UTAS ID card to verify their identity for enrolment and examination purposes and to utilise Library and printing services.
-UTAS will provide a Student ID card to each student free of charge each academic year.
-There is a $5.00 charge to replace lost or damaged cards.
+Students require a current University of Tasmania ID card to verify their identity for enrolment, examination and security purposes and to utilise Library and printing services.
+We will provide a Student ID card to each student free of charge for approximately the duration of their degree.
+If a card expires and needs extending, or if there is a problem with a card, we will replace it free of charge.
+Otherwise, there is a $10 charge to replace lost or damaged cards.

 In addition to your Student ID card, electronic access cards are available for issue and can allow access to various buildings on campus.
 For further information on electronic access cards, you can find out more or apply for a card at Campus Services.

 For information about privacy provisions and cultural considerations, see Declaration Information below.

 In most cases your card can be produced when you have a working username and password, or after the Student Centre processes your form in the case of special programs.
 You will be classified as a full-time student if that has been indicated at the time of application.

 Where and when to get your ID card

 ID cards are produced in Student Services and Information Centre locations throughout the year, however at the commencement of the year they are available in specific locations at specific times:

 |Morris Miller Library||8:30am - 9:00pm - Weekdays||View all dates and weekend opening times on the library web page: http://www.utas.edu.au/library/libraries/libraries|

 |Launceston Campus Library||8:30am - 9:00pm - Weekdays||View all dates and weekend opening times on the library web page: http://www.utas.edu.au/library/libraries/libraries|